 How to speed up WordPress site: 10 must-do things for fast optimized WordPress site

-Shreya Bose, Technical Content Writer at BrowserStack - September 10, 2020
+By Shreya Bose, Technical Content Writer at BrowserStack - November 10, 2021

-Naturally, the question “How to speed up WordPress site” comes up fairly often.
-As well it should.
-47% of consumers expect a web page to load in 2 seconds or less.
+53% of mobile site visits are abandoned if page load speed is longer than 3 seconds.
 Additionally, Google considers speed a ranking factor for websites on mobile searches.
 Any website that isn’t running at split-second speed will lose out to competition and lose traffic, revenue, and credibility.

 This article will outline a few different tactics that will help to speed up WordPress sites.

-How to test the speed of a WordPress website?
+How to test speed of a WordPress website in minutes

 - Use smaller image sizes